logo

 Completed Contract Years12345678+

-Market Value Adjustments – In case you need to surrender your policy, a Market Value Adjustment (MVA) will be applied to the portion of the withdrawal or surrender that exceeds the free withdrawal amount during the withdrawal charge period.
+Market Value Adjustments - In case you need to surrender your policy, a Market Value Adjustment (MVA) will be applied to the portion of the withdrawal or surrender that exceeds the free withdrawal amount during the withdrawal charge period.
 Note that this policy also has No-MVA rates (check the rate card above).
-If you chose No-MVA rates, you’ll earn less interest credit than the MVA rates, but No Market Value Adjustments will be applied shall you surrender/withdraw from your account.
-Do note that the surrender charges still apply.
+If you choose No-MVA rates, you’ll earn a less interest credit than the MVA rates, but No Market Value Adjustments will be applied should you surrender/withdraw from your account.
+Please note that the surrender charges still apply.

 If you feel that you’ll never need to surrender your policy, you should go with the MVA Rates option only.